River Lavant, West Sussex: Floods

+Environmental concerns

+In the early 2020s the River Lavant became the subject of significant environmental concern due to repeated sewage discharges by Southern Water.
+Regional and national media reported prolonged and, at times, continuous releases of untreated wastewater into the river and its tributaries, leading to the growth of sewage fungus and severe ecological decline.
+Some assessments described sections of the chalk stream as “effectively dead” as a result of the pollution.

 Course

 The Lavant rises at East Dean, in the foothills of the South Downs, approximately 9 mi north-north-east of Chichester.
 At East Dean the Lavant may emerge as small springs in various gardens and roadways, and may contribute to the filling of the village pond, though at other times the river may simply begin to form as a trickle at some point alongside its course to Charlton, a village about 1 mi to the west along the valley.